Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Genealogical structures for branching processes

 \subsubsection{Phase transition for BGW process with neutral mutation}

-For the BGW process with neutral mutations, the process of the total number of individuals per generation depends on the law of the underlying branching process, independently if the model has finitely-many or infinite alleles.
+For the BGW process with neutral mutations, the process of the total number of individuals per generation depends on the law of the underlying branching process, regardless of whether the model has finitely many or infinite alleles.
 In fact, the underlying BGW tree $\mathcal{T}$ will be finite almost surely if $m \leq 1$, where

-where $\xi^+$ is given by \eqref{eq:offspringdist1}.
-If $m >1$, $\mathcal{T}$ has positive probability to be infinite.
-In this case, the relevant question is whether there exist an infinite subtree of individuals of the same type, and if such a subtree includes the root.
-We will address these matters later, in Subsection \ref{subsec: phasetran mutation}.
+and $\xi^+$ is given by~\eqref{eq:offspringdist1}.
+If $m >1$, $\mathcal{T}$ has a positive probability of being infinite.
+In this case, the relevant question is whether there exists an infinite subtree of individuals of the same type, and whether such a subtree includes the root.
+We will address these matters later in Subsection \ref{subsec: phasetran mutation}.